thebadcoder96/SimplePythonCodes/Readme.md

 - #### **AutoInsta**
     Automating liking, commenting and following people/posts on instagram as per given tags.
 Please refer the [Readme file](https://github.com/thebadcoder96/SimplePythonCodes/blob/master/AutoInsta/Readme.md) for more information on how to work it.
 Code in the [*Insta.py*](AutoInsta/Insta.py) file.
 - #### **BarChartRace**
    Create animated Bar Chart races to analyze over time periods.
-I used a NYPD dataset Code in the [*NYPDShooting.py*](AutoInsta/NYPDShooting.py) and [*UrbanPopulation.py*](AutoInsta/UrbanPopulation.py) files.
+Used Offical NYPD dataset and one of the default dataset of population present in the BarChartRace pacakge.
+Code in the [*NYPDShooting.py*](BarChartRace/NYPDShooting.py) and [*UrbanPopulation.py*](BarChartRace/UrbanPopulation.py) files.